 Condensation Resistance (CR) measures how well a product resists the formation of condensation.
 CR is expressed as a number between 1 and 100.
 The higher the number, the better a product is able to resist condensation.

 In support of the rating labels, the window manufacturer can issue a certificate for that window type, spelling out in clear detail its energy performance

 You should also look for this label to certify that your window manufacturer is WERS accredited.

-The labels ensure the compliance with the WER Scheme, the BCA and Australian Standard 2047.
+The labels ensure compliance with the WER Scheme, the BCA, and Australian Standard 2047.

 The WERS sticker summarizes the values achieved.
-It shows the heating and cooling improvement as easiest to use values and the specific data on the bottom.
+It shows the heating and cooling improvement as concise values with the specific data on the bottom.
 The concept of it is comparable to the rating you find on refrigerators.
 Sometimes the sticker is smaller or just the bottom part is used.

 ≠ Not all U-Values are the same ≠

 There are various ways that U-values are assessed globally, and it is important to ensure you are comparing apples with apples.

 In Australia, derived from the NFRC (National Fenestration Rating Council [USA]), we test to "NFRC100" conditions, with a metric conversion.
 In Europe, The same value is produced under different conditions (CEN / ISO10077).